After this lecture, students will be able to:

-- Understand ordered, unordered, and definition lists
+- explain ordered, unordered, and description lists

-- Insert and optimize images in web pages
+- insert and optimize images in web pages

-- Implement responsive image techniques
+- apply responsive image techniques

 BMC201 - Web Technology